brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 {% include figure.html path="blog/desk-treadmill/north-bayou.jpg" caption="Swivel arm" url="https://www.amazon.com/dp/B097SZ393X?&linkCode=ll1&tag=brikis98-20&linkId=7dfbda0a1198772277f01dd7c19a32ae&language=en_US&ref_=as_li_ss_tl" %}

-**Swivel arm.** Swivel arms are specially useful with a height-adjustable desk, as they make it easy to position the monitor at just the right height (e.g., above your laptop screen) and distance (e.g., see the space considerations section below), and to firmly attach the monitor to the desk so it doesn't fall off while the desk is moving.
+**Swivel arm.** Swivel arms are especially useful with a height-adjustable desk, as they make it easy to position the monitor at just the right height and depth (see the [space considerations](#space-considerations) section below), and to firmly attach the monitor to the desk so it doesn't fall off while the desk is moving.
 For large, heavy screens, and maximum adjustability, I always go with [Ergotron](https://www.amazon.com/Ergotron-Mounting-Arm-Monitor-Capacity/dp/B07Q8TJ2KL?th=1&linkCode=ll1&tag=brikis98-20&linkId=a217081132066d5870a2d8aa76cc5208&language=en_US&ref_=as_li_ss_tl);
 for lighter screens, and to save money, a great alternative is [North Bayou](https://www.amazon.com/dp/B097SZ393X?&linkCode=ll1&tag=brikis98-20&linkId=7dfbda0a1198772277f01dd7c19a32ae&language=en_US&ref_=as_li_ss_tl).